 From May 28 until the end of the season Froling scored at least 15 points in her last 16 games of the season and was very effective in the paint on both offense and defense.
 In a Knox 70-41 victory against Diamond Valley Eagles at the State Basketball Centre on 18 June Froling was dominant, scoring a game-high 31 points, shot the ball at 60% from the field, took a game-high nine rebounds and had three assists.

 Knox’s final four games of the season included road games against two teams above them on the ladder, Mt Gambier Pioneers and Ringwood Hawks.
 Froling was phenomenal over these four games to score at least 20 points and take at least 15 rebounds in each game.
-Alicia set game-highs for scoring and rebounding in all four games and played a pivotal role in winning all four games.
-Against Mt Gambier at The Ice House on 27 points and 18 rebounds In Knox Raiders penultimate game of the regular season Froling scored 21 points and took 15 rebounds in a 66-64 victory against the Hawks at The Rings on 13 August.
+Alicia set game-highs for scoring and rebounding in all four games and played a pivotal role in Knox winning all four games.
+Against Mt Gambier in an away game at The Ice House on 6 August Froling scored 27 points and took 18 rebounds in a Knox 75-68 victory.
+In Knox Raiders penultimate game of the regular season Froling scored 21 points and took 15 rebounds in a 66-64 victory against the Hawks at The Rings on 13 August.

 During the 2022 NBL1 South season Froling played all 23 games for Knox Raiders, averaging 21.5 points and 11.3 rebounds per game to lead Knox in both categories and rank eighth in the league in scoring and sixth in rebounding.
 Froling was one of only two Knox Raiders to averaged over 9.5 points and 5.5 rebounds per game along with Klara Wischer (14.5 points and 8.7 rebounds per game).